 In the painting, you can see those shards of mirror reflecting pieces of her.
 You can see the yellow of her elbow reflected in different places.
 You can see her legs echoing.
 You can see the shards of glass going into her back to symbolize the pain she is going through and suggest that she doesn’t know what is hurting her — what the real problem is.
 The new question the painting poses is, “where does she go from here”?

 Even if we finally choose one thing to go with — we feel incomplete.
 Feeling incomplete causes us to change to the next one because the first — we know now — wasn’t right.
 And off we go — spiraling down into an abyss of another no-win situation that we are uniquely unqualified to rescue ourselves from.

-As I was going through making the painting, I distilled what I did for myself, which made me figure out my niche as a polymath and codify a new approach for selecting a niche that allows her to:
+As I was going through making the painting, I distilled what I did for myself to help me figure out my “one thing” as a polymath and codify a new approach for people like me to:

-- Embrace and use her multitude of talents uniquely and expansively,
+- Embrace and use their multitude of talents uniquely and expansively,

-- Integrate all her abilities, interests, expertise, etc. to work in concert with one another towards all her goals, and
+- Integrate all their abilities, interests, expertise, etc. to work in concert with one another towards all their goals, and

 - Feel whole, and stay open to possibilities without the overwhelm.